Rough set: Attribute dependency

 That is, for each equivalence class $Q_i$ in $[x]_Q$, we add up the size of its lower approximation by the attributes in $P$, i.e., ${\underline P}Q_i$.
 This approximation (as above, for arbitrary set $X$) is the number of objects which on attribute set $P$ can be positively identified as belonging to target set $Q_i$.
 Added across all equivalence classes in $[x]_Q$, the numerator above represents the total number of objects which – based on attribute set $P$ – can be positively categorized according to the classification induced by attributes $Q$.
 The dependency ratio therefore expresses the proportion (within the entire universe) of such classifiable objects.
 The dependency $\gamma_{P}(Q)$ "can be interpreted as a proportion of such objects in the information system for which it suffices to know the values of attributes in $P$ to determine the values of attributes in $Q$".

 Another, intuitive, way to consider dependency is to take the partition induced by $Q$ as the target class $C$, and consider $P$ as the attribute set we wish to use in order to "re-construct" the target class $C$.
 If $P$ can completely reconstruct $C$, then $Q$ depends totally upon $P$; if $P$ results in a poor and perhaps a random reconstruction of $C$, then $Q$ does not depend upon $P$ at all.

 Thus, this measure of dependency expresses the degree of functional (i.e., deterministic) dependency of attribute set $Q$ on attribute set $P$; it is not symmetric.
-The relationship of this notion of attribute dependency to more traditional information-theoretic (i.e., entropic) notions of attribute dependence has been discussed in a number of sources (e.g., Pawlak, Wong, & Ziarko 1988; Yao & Yao 2002; Wong, Ziarko, & Ye 1986, Quafafou & Boussouf 2000).
+The relationship of this notion of attribute dependency to more traditional information-theoretic (i.e., entropic) notions of attribute dependence has been discussed in a number of sources, e.g. Pawlak, Wong, & Ziarko (1988), Yao & Yao (2002), Wong, Ziarko, & Ye (1986), and Quafafou & Boussouf (2000).

 Rule extraction

 The category representations discussed above are all extensional in nature; that is, a category or complex class is simply the sum of all its members.
 To represent a category is, then, just to be able to list or identify all the objects belonging to that category.
 However, extensional category representations have very limited practical use, because they provide no insight for deciding whether novel (never-before-seen) objects are members of the category.

-What is generally desired is an intentional description of the category, a representation of the category based on a set of rules that describe the scope of the category.
+What is generally desired is an intensional description of the category, a representation of the category based on a set of rules that describe the scope of the category.
 The choice of such rules is not unique, and therein lies the issue of inductive bias.
 See Version space and Model selection for more about this issue.

 There are a few rule-extraction methods.
 We will start from a rule-extraction procedure based on Ziarko & Shan (1995).